-- Incorporated for a public benefit or an object relating to one or more cultural or social activities, or communal or group interests. - Primary objective is to be a benefit to the public and not to make profit. - Incorporated by at least 3 persons and must have a minimum of 3 directors. - The income and property of a non-profit company must be applied solely to the promotion of the non-profit company's main object and may not be distributed to the incorporators, members, directors or officers. - NPC without members can be incorporated and can have voting or non-voting members. - Membership can be held by juristic persons, including profit companies - A special set of fundamental rules for NPC's is set out in Schedule 1 of the Act. - On dissolution, NPC's are restricted in terms of the distribution of any residual assets. - NPC does not necessarily qualify for any particular treatment in terms of the Income Tax Act 1962, or any other legislation, unless that legislation provides otherwise.
-NPC can apply to the South African Revenue Service for a taxexempt status, known as Public Benefit Organisation (PBO) status.
+- Incorporated for a public benefit or an object relating to one or more cultural or social activities, or communal or group interests. - Primary objective is to be a benefit to the public and not to make profit. - Incorporated by at least 3 persons and must have a minimum of 3 directors. - The income and property of a non-profit company must be applied solely to the promotion of the non-profit company's main object and may not be distributed to the incorporators, members, directors or officers. - NPC without members can be incorporated and can have voting or non-voting members, and membership can be held by juristic persons, including profit companies. - A special set of fundamental rules for NPC's is set out in Schedule 1 of the Act. - On dissolution, NPC's are restricted in terms of the distribution of any residual assets. - NPC can apply to the South African Revenue Service for a tax-exempt status, known as Public Benefit Organisation (PBO) status, provided it meets the criteria required for such registration.